Elektra (character): Activities as an adult

+Seeking a focus for her life, Elektra recruited her own order of fighters and mercenaries called the Ryu, to oppose the Snakeroot.
+She proved to be a poor leader, however, and the entire Ryu was killed trying to prevent the Snakeroot from assassinating a set of pure souls for their cause.
+Elektra ultimately completed the destruction of the Snakeroot and the protection of the last soul alone.

+Later, Elektra asked martial-artist King Lau and boxer McKinley Stewart to help her open a dojo.
+After a showdown with Bullseye led to the death of a young woman's father, Elektra took in the girl, Nina, as her roommate and ward.
+During this time, a villain named the Architect was calling all super-villains to meet in New York City, for a competition to have Elektra kill him so that he could be reborn in a new host body.
+With the help of Doctor Strange, the Architect was killed and his essence was trapped in the body of a small demon, caged by Strange.

-She was hired by Nick Fury to assassinate Saddam Abed Dassam, the leader of Iraq who was in league with HYDRA, and retrieve the Scorpio Key from them.
+She was hired by Nick Fury to assassinate Saddam Abed Dassam, the leader of Iraq who was in league with Hydra, and retrieve the Scorpio Key.
 Fury hired her as a way to avoid accountability in global political circles.
-Along the way HYDRA tried to hire her, an offer she refused.
-They then set the Silver Samurai on to her and it appeared she killed him though he appeared alive and well in other comics.
-When she eventually obtained the Key, she refused to give it to Fury, believing that he could not be trusted with such a powerful weapon.
-She instead gave it to the police officer who had killed her father stating that he had a debt to her and he would not let her down.
+Hydra tried to hire her, an offer she refused.
+They then set the Silver Samurai on to her and it appeared she killed the Silver Samurai though the latter appeared alive and well in other comics.
+When she eventually obtained the Scorpio Key, she refused to give it to Fury, believing that Fury could not be trusted with such a powerful weapon.
+She instead gave it to the police officer who had killed her father, stating that the officer had a debt to her and would not let her down.